Long-distance hike Ötztal Trek

 • Arrival by public transport

-Travel comfortably and safely by train to the Ötztal train station.
+Travel comfortably and safely by train to the Ötztal station.
 The final stop or exit point is ÖTZTAL station.
-Afterwards, you can conveniently and quickly travel with public transport or local taxi companies through the entire valley to your desired destination.
+Afterwards, you can travel conveniently and quickly with public transport or local taxi companies throughout the valley to your desired destination.

 The current bus schedule is available at: http://fahrplan.vvt.at